-- 7. There is hereby constituted an entity to be known as the "Administrative Justice Council" governed by an independent and non-partisan board of directors to be known as the "Board of Governors" comprised of board members appointed to the following defined positions. - a.
-Two "judiciary" positions to be filled by retired judges of the Provincial or Superior Court, selected by the Ministry; - b. two "tribunal" positions, to be filled by persons with senior administrative justice adjudicative experience and who are selected by the Society of Ontario Adjudicators and Regulators; - c. one "public interest" position to be filled by persons who are not lawyers and who may be reasonably seen as representative of the public interest, selected by the Ministry; - d. one "labour" position, to be filled by persons with senior labour movement experience, selected by the Ontario Federation of Labour; - e. one "business" position, to be filled by an experienced business person, selected by the Ontario Chamber of Commerce;
+7. There is hereby constituted an entity to be known as the "Administrative Justice Council" governed by an independent and non-partisan board of directors to be known as the "Board of Governors" comprised of board members appointed by the government to the following defined positions.

+a.
+Two "judiciary" positions to be filled by retired judges of the Provincial or Superior Court, selected by the Ministry.

+b. two "tribunal" positions, to be filled by persons who have senior administrative justice adjudicative experience, selected by the Society of Ontario Adjudicators and Regulators.

+c. one "public interest" position to be filled by persons who are not lawyers or paralegals and who may be reasonably seen as representative of the public interest, selected by the Ministry.

+d. one "labour" position, to be filled by persons with senior labour movement experience, selected by the Ontario Federation of Labour.

+e. one "business" position, to be filled by an experienced business-person, selected by the Ontario Chamber of Commerce.

-- f. one "legal clinic" position to be filled by a person with senior community legal service clinics experience, selected by the Association of Community Legal Clinics of Ontario; - g. one "lawyer" position to be filled by a person who is a practising member of the bar, selected by the Administrative Law Section of the Ontario Bar Association; - h. one "academic" position to be filled by a person who is a tenurestream member of an Ontario law faculty with expertise in administrative law, proposed by the Chair of the Board of Governors and approved by at least six of the other Governors; and - i. the Chair of the Board of Governors position to be filled by a person proposed by the Ministry and whose appointment has been approved by at least seven of the other members of the Board in a secret ballot.
+f. one "legal clinic" position to be filled by a licensed lawyer or paralegal with senior community legal service clinics experience, selected by the Association of Community Legal Clinics of Ontario.

+g. one "lawyer" position to be filled by a person who is a practising member of the bar, selected by the Administrative Law Section of the Ontario Bar Association.

+h. one "academic" position to be filled by a person who is a tenure-stream member of an Ontario law faculty with expertise in administrative law, selected by the Board of Governors; and i. the Chair of the Board of Governors position to be filled by a person proposed by the Ministry and whose appointment has been approved by at least seven of the other members of the Board in a secret ballot.